Navbar

 Hyperthermia and Hyponatremia

 MDMA can interfere with the body's ability to regulate temperature, especially when combined with physical activity like dancing and prolonged exposure to warm environments.
-This can lead to hyperthermia, the main cause of MDMA-related deaths (though it's still relatively low compared to other drugs).
+This can lead to hyperthermia, the main cause of MDMA-related deaths (which are relatively very rare compared to other recreational drugs).

 To reduce the risk of overheating, it's important to take regular breaks from physical activity and stay well-hydrated.
 However, over-hydrating can be dangerous, as MDMA can cause water retention and lead to low blood sodium levels (hyponatremia), which can be fatal.